 Family Engagement

-Curriculum Night meetings take place in the fall.
+Family orientations take place in the fall at each of our elementary schools.
 Please check with your child’s school for the dates and times.
-These events are a great way to meet the teachers and get an overview of the educational priorities for the school year.
+These events are a great way to meet the teachers, see our schools, and get an overview of the educational priorities for the school year.
 With the continuing implementation of the Learning Standards, these meetings will provide parents the most current approaches we are using in the classroom to engage students in the required thinking and learning.

 PARENT-TEACHER CONFERENCES

 Parents and teachers of elementary-level students will meet twice during the school year for a conference.
 Conferences will be held in the fall and the spring.
-This year, conferences will be on October 18, 24 and 25, and March 12, 13 and 20.
-For all parent-teacher conference days, elementary students will be in school for a half-day in the morning.
+For all parent-teacher conference days, elementary students will be in school for a shortened day in the morning.
 If your child’s school serves breakfast, it will be available on the half-days, however no lunches will be served.
 Parents will be informed of how to sign up for a meeting date and time.
 The focus of these conferences is individual student progress.
 If you have any concerns at any time during the year, please contact your child’s teacher.

 MONITORING YOUR CHILD’S PROGRESS THROUGH HOMEWORK